Samuel Gaumer was born in 1811 in Southampton Township, Somerset County, PA, the son of the son of Johann "Richard" and Mary Ann Gaumer.

 In about 1908, they moved from Brooklyn to Grinnell, IA.

-He succumbed on March 14, 1909 in Grinnell.
-His remains were transported to rest for all time in Brooklyn Memorial Cemetery, following funeral services in the Brooklyn Methodist Church.
+As his health failed, Frederick went to live in the home of his brothers Chris D. and Gotlieb Breniman in Brooklyn.
+He succumbed there on March 14, 1909.
+His remains were placed into rest for all time in Brooklyn Memorial Cemetery, following funeral services in the Brooklyn Methodist Church.
+The Evening Times-Republican said that his remains were carried to the railroad station for transport by "the comrades of Gordon Granger post acting as escort and pall bearers to the depot."
 An obituary in the Davenport (IA) Quad City Times said that he was "a brother of Mr. Godlieb and Chris Breniman and Mrs. Lyde Mohn of [Davenport]."

 Son Charles Edward Breniman (1870-1960) was born on Aug.
 18, 1870 near Victor, Poweshiek County, IA.
 His home in 1911 was in Shoshoni, WY and in 1916 in San Antonio, TX, when he returned to Brooklyn for a visit.
 On Dec.
 19, 1916, when he was 46 years old, he wedded Helen (Hine) Leffel ( ? - ? ), daughter of Ralph E. Hine.
 The nuptials were held in Christ Episcopal Church in Houston, TX by the hand of Rev. Peter Gray Sears.
 In reporting on the wedding, the Houston Post said that the newlyweds "left immediately after the ceremony on an extended western trip and upon their return will be at home in San Antonio..."
 A lumberman by trade, he and Helen migrated to Fremont County, WY, where Charles engaged in mining and construction and went on to serve as an elected member of the Wyoming legislature.
 They moved again to Fort Collins, Larimer County, CO in 1934.
 Charles died on April 15, 1960, with interment in Grandview Cemetery in Fort Collins, and obituaries appearing in the Casper (WY) Star-Tribune and Billings (MT) Gazette.

-Daughter Ella Mae Breniman (1873-1953) was born in 1873.
-She married George U. Frease (1868-1949).
+Daughter Ella Mae Breniman (1873-1953) was born on Sept.
+16, 1873.
+On May 8, 1901, at the age of 27, she married 32-year-old George U. Frease (1868-1949), son of William and Sarah (Shifflett) Frease.
 Their offspring were Sidney Doyne Frease and Donald Edwin Frease.
 The couple made their home in Fort Collins, Larimer County, CO.
 George died in 1949 and rests in Grandview Cemetery in Fort Collins.
 Ella Mae followed him to the grave on July 1, 1953 at the age of 79.

 Daughter Lillian Iola Breniman (1878-1951) was born on Jan.
 31, 1878 in Poweshiek County.
 Unmarried at the age of 33, in 1911, she made her residence in Grinnell, IA.
-She married Ivan Wesley Garnette (June 7, 1874-1929), the son of James A. and Virginia A. (Pease) Garnett.
+When she was 35 years of age, on June 17, 1913, she married 39-year-old Ivan Wesley Garnette (June 7, 1874-1929), the son of James A. and Virginia A. (Pease) Garnett.
+The marriage ceremony was held in Grinnell.
 Circa 1905, Ivan is thought to have worked as manager of the Chamberlain Annex in Des Moines.
 The newlyweds lived in Knoxville, IA.
 Ivan died in Des Moines, Polk County, IA at the age of 55 on Aug.
 13, 1929.
 Lillian lived for another 22 years as a widow.
 She died in Fort Collins, Larimer County, CO on Sept.
 24, 1951, with burial in the Grandview Cemetery in Fort Collins.
 Inscribed on her red barre granite marker are the words "Sister of Ella Mae Frease.

 ~ Daughter Amanda (Gaumer) Weller ~